Welcome to the 2026 Girl Scout Cookie Program!

-Caregivers must review and agree to all information below in order for girls to participate in GSCCC product programs.
+Caregivers must review and agree to all information below in order for Girl Scouts to participate in GSCCC product programs.

 Please have your Troop Cookie Coordinator's email available when completing the agreement; it is a required field on the form.
-By entering their email he/she will receive notification you have completed this agreement.
+By entering their email they will receive notification you have completed this agreement.

 Girl Scout Eligibility

-- Girls must be registered for the 2023-2024 Girl Scout membership year
+- Girl Scouts must be registered for the 2025-2026 Girl Scout membership year

-- Girls that are part of multiple households must have a caregiver in each home submit an agreement.
-Each household will share the same Digital Cookie account but handles its own product and money to protect both parties from incurring each other’s program debt.
+- Girl Scouts who are part of multiple households must have a caregiver in each home submit an agreement.
+Each household will share the same Digital Cookie account, but handles its own product and money to protect both parties from incurring each other’s program debt.

-- Participants must be in good standing with Girl Scouts of Colonial Coast.
+- Participants household must be in good standing with Girl Scouts of Colonial Coast.

 Proceeds and Rewards